kattaliraees/kattaliraees/README.md

 - 👋 Hi, I’m Raees Kattali
 - Electronics Engineer 🫶
-- 💖 My primary interest is in Hardware designs, PCB Layout, Firmware in C/C++/Rust
+- 💖 My primary interest is in Hardware designs, PCB Layout, Firmware dev in C/C++/Rust
 - I also does ⤵️
 - iOS/iPadOS/MacOS/WatchOS App development using Obj-C/Swift
 - Crossplatform Apps in Flutter using Dart